 Ideal education point new choudhary public school Quality determines how much and how well children learn and the extent to which their education translates into a range of personal, social and developmental benefits.
 It is the teaching and learning process that brings the curriculum to life, that determines what happens in the classroom and subsequently the quality of the learning outcomes.

-The Ideal education point new choudhary public school emphasises six policy issues which directly impact on teaching and learning:
+The Ideal education point new choudhary public school emphasizes six policy issues which directly impact on teaching and learning:

 1. Relevant aims.
 Policy dialogue must arrive at a relevant balanced set of aims describing what learners should learn and why; the development of cognitive, creative and social skills and values; respect for human rights, the environment, peace and tolerance and cultural diversity.
 These put citizenship, democracy and human rights at the fore.